coutinho23/wargus85.github.io/section4/section4.md

 * Web based back-end secured with SSL where users can:
   * Remotely dispense coffee,
   * Add credit to the account,
-  * Check their pod history,
+  * Check their pod/purchase history,
   * Update their details.
 * Web based back-end where administrators can:
-  * Issue refunds, correct database entries
+  * Issue refunds, correct database entries,
-  * Reset the pod counter when pods run out and they restock the device
+  * Reset the pod counter when pods run out and they restock the device,
-  * Check the device status
+  * Check the device status,
-  * Configure alerts
+  * Configure alerts,
   * Perform system updates.
-* Paypay payment system integrated into the back-end
+* Paypay payment system integrated into the back-end.
-* User and sales tracking with integrated monitoring systems
+* User and sales tracking with integrated monitoring systems.
 * Touch enabled interface on the device.

 ## Tools and technologies